AY2526S1-CS2113-T10-3/tp/docs/UserGuide.md

 ```commandline
 insert i/CS2113 n/Software Engineering d/Monday f/14:00 t/16:00 s/Lecture
 ```
+Note: The `SESSION_TYPE` field is optional.
+If left empty, it will default to `Lecture`.

 ### Deleting a Module: `delete`
 Removes a module from the timetable by index.